wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 These rare k-mers are likely to be errors that appeared during library preparation or sequencing, or **could be rare somatic mutations**.
 Analogously (although not shown in the above plot) other k-mers may exist at very large coverage (up to 10,000).
-These could be viruses or other pathogens, or highly repetitive parts of the genome, such as transposons or LINE elements.
+These could be viruses or other pathogens, or highly repetitive parts of the genome, such as transposable elements or simple repeats.

 > **_Note_:**
 > Extremely rare and extremely frequent sequences can both confuse assembly
 > algorithms.
 Eliminating them can reduce subsequent memory, disk space and CPU
-> requirements considerably.
+> requirements considerably, making overall computing more efficient and friendly.

 Below, we use [*kmc3*](https://github.com/refresh-bio/KMC) to "mask" extremely rare k-mers (i.e., convert each base in the sequences corresponding to rare